Storyteller of history, memory, and emotional resilience

-Sandra often found herself drawn to funerals as an assignment — not for the sorrow, but for the chance to meet people she wished she’d known while they were alive.
+Sandra often found herself drawn to funerals for the chance to meet people she wished she’d known while they were alive.
 That instinct — to listen, to imagine, to restore voices lost — naturally led her into historical fiction.

-Sandra explores the vow Andrew made to protect his nephew Michael, while communicating love through a code: flashes of undeniable, unearned love.
+In her historic novel The McClary Code, Sandra explores the vow Andrew McClary, a soldier in the Revolutionary War, made to protect his nephew Michael, while communicating love through a code: flashes of undeniable, unearned love.

-Her next book on the McClarys is The McClary Legacy, the story of Andrew’s daughter, Nancy, as she navigates her role as an expressive woman in a time that did not honor such.
+Her next book is The McClary Legacy, the story of Andrew’s daughter, Nancy, as she navigates her role as an expressive woman in a time that did not honor such.
 Nancy has her father’s notebook at her side as she journals her thoughts, all the while feeling a protective spirit hovering near and brushes with love she cannot explain.
-Over time, her confidence increases and she embraces her father’s fire.
-She leaves her imprint on history through her words.

-In her memoir, *The Generational Hush*, Sandra traces the arc from childhood silence through a life of witnessing, avoidance, and self-protection — to a reckoning with her past through writing.
-The memoir moves from a laundry-room silence, to the beach with a dog named Jiggs, to the calm, protective influence of her ancestor, Andrew McClary.
+In her memoir, The Generational Hush, Sandra traces the arc from childhood silence through a life of witnessing, avoidance, and self-protection — to a reckoning with her past through writing.
 Along the way she explores stifled love and inherited patterns, the cost of staying small, and the moment when the quiet witness inside her finally said, “I feel safe.”

 Sandra will be attending Bouchercon 2026 in Calgary, Alberta.